-- subject to the existence of suitable suppliers - in accordance with the requirements set out in SFI 11.6.3. - 11.11.2 Advice from the Procurement Services must be sought for all requirements in excess of £5,000. - 11.11.3 The deliberate sub-dividing of contracts to fall below a specific threshold is strictly prohibited.
-Any attempt to avoid these limits may expose the Board to risk of legal challenge and could result in disciplinary action against an individual[s]. - 11.11.4 Deliberate re-engagement of a supplier, where the value of the individual engagement is less than £5,000, must not be undertaken where the total value of engagements taken as a whole would exceed £5,000 and require competition.
+1 subject to the existence of suitable suppliers

+- 11.11.2 Advice from the Procurement Services must be sought for all requirements in excess of £5,000. - 11.11.3 The deliberate sub-dividing of contracts to fall below a specific threshold is strictly prohibited.
+Any attempt to avoid these limits may expose the Board to risk of legal challenge and could result in disciplinary action against an individual[s].